ibm-cloud-docs/cloud-pak-data/getting-started.md

 - Increases the size of the Docker registry to 200 GB.
   This change increases the cost of your {{site.data.keyword.openshiftlong_notm}} cluster.
-- Creates the security context constraints that are required for Cloud Pak for Data.
+- Creates the security context constraints that are required for {{site.data.keyword.cpd_full}}.
-- Grants access to the security context constraints to the service accounts that are required for Cloud Pak for Data.
+- Grants access to the security context constraints to the service accounts that are required for {{site.data.keyword.cpd_full}}.